ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

  ![screenshot](./screenshots/1.png)

 ## Function - SNOW: Create Record
-Uses the `/create` custom endpoint in ServiceNow to create a ServiceNow Record from an IBM SOAR Incident or Task.
+Uses the `/create` custom endpoint in ServiceNow to create a ServiceNow Record from an IBM SOAR Case/Incident or Task.

  ![screenshot](./screenshots/2.png)